19 Powerful Reasons Why Elementary Kids Need Summer Reading Logs

 Plus, it’s a fantastic way for them to reflect on their reading habits and set new goals for their literary endeavors.

-Check out this fun to use Reading and Book Log:
+Check out our fun and easy to use Reading Log:

 A sample of our book and reading log product for kids.